Month in Review – Prince Edward Island

 Workers' Compensation

-Feb 28: That’s the final day for PEI employers to submit their workers’ compensation payroll data reports listing their actual 2025 payroll cost figures and projected expenses in 2026 to the WCB to avoid the risk of late fees, interest and penalties.
+Feb 28: February 28 is the deadline for PEI employers to submit their workers' compensation payroll data reports listing their actual 2025 payroll cost figures and projected expenses in 2026 to the WCB to avoid the risk of late fees, interest, and penalties.

 Action Point: Find out how much each province and territory is charging for workers' compensation premiums in 2026.